Career Discovery Internship Program (CDIP) Visitor Services

 - Hands-on experience

-- Apply to this position to express interest in the general CDIP program.
+- Apply to this position to express interest in the CDIP visitor services program.

 - Recommended candidates who express interest will be contacted by an SCA Recruiter and may be contacted by USFWS for an interview.